krry/atmanaut.me/content/posts/true-wealth.md

 Pleasant dog breath
 A cookie-cutter-perfect spoon
 The occasional pause-button orgasm
-Smiling while pooping / a bidet
+Smiling while pooping<!--more> / a bidet
 The strength to lift, hold, carry
 Comfortable seats — Ānandasana
 A garden that vomits vege